Mortal Kombat 1: Development

 After ceasing support for Mortal Kombat 11 (2019), NetherRealm Studios disclosed that it was working on a new project in July 2021.
 Johnny Cage voice actor Andrew Bowen indicated that the 12th installment was in development in a hastily deleted tweet.
 In February 2023, Warner Bros.
 Discovery CEO David Zaslav announced during a 2022 fourth-quarter earnings call that a twelfth installment in the series was set to be released later in that year.

 On May 18, 2023, NetherRealm Studios announced Mortal Kombat 1 with a release date of September 19, 2023.
 It is the second reboot of the series and is set in the New Era timeline created by Liu Kang after he attained godhood in Mortal Kombat 11.
 NetherRealm Studios announced that those who preorder any version of the game for the PlayStation 5 and Xbox Series X/S would receive access to a beta in August, and after the game launches, NetherRealm Studios would provide cross-platform play and cross-progression.
 The PlayStation 5 and Xbox Series X/S versions of the game were developed by NetherRealm Studios, the Windows version by QLOC, and the Nintendo Switch version by Shiver Entertainment (who previously developed the Nintendo Switch port for Mortal Kombat 11) and Saber Interactive.

 Marketing

 In August 2023, Dave Bautista appeared in a trailer homaging the 1993 "Mortal Monday" commercial for the original Mortal Kombat (1992).
-The following month, actress Megan Fox was revealed to be voicing Nitara, which was met with a very poor reception by players upon release.
+The following month, actress Megan Fox was revealed to be voicing Nitara, her performance was met with a very poor reception by players upon release.